Maria's Cookbook

 • Crusty bread, for serving

-1. Rinse the mussels under cold running water, discarding any with broken shells or that remain open after tapping.
+1. Rinse the mussels under cold water, discarding any with broken shells or that stay open when tapped.

-2. Heat the olive oil in a large, deep skillet or sauté pan over medium heat.
+2. Heat the olive oil in a large deep skillet over medium heat.

-3. Add the sliced garlic and chili, if using, and sauté until fragrant and just golden, about 2 minutes.
+3. Sauté the garlic and chili until fragrant and just golden, about 2 minutes.

-4. Increase the heat to medium-high and add the mussels to the pan.
+4. Raise the heat to medium-high, add the mussels and pour in the wine.
+Cover tightly.

-6. Cook for 4–6 minutes, shaking the pan occasionally, until the mussels have opened.
+5. Cook 4 to 6 minutes, shaking the pan occasionally, until the mussels open.
+Discard any that refuse.

 Tags: mejillonesspanish